 Charlie: My cousin Edgar lives near your house, and he has heard your wife, Elizabeth, yell to you to go take a walk in the park.

 Oscar: Hey, Bernard, why did you give us names?

-Bernard: I named you both after my two son’s, who are grown with their own families, but from time to time, they call to ask’s for money.
+Bernard: I named you both after my two sons, who are grown up with their own families, but from time to time, they call to ask’s for money.

 Oscar: Do you give it to them?

-Bernard: Well of course I do, I’ll do anything to help my two sons.
+Bernard: Well, I do; I’ll do anything to help my two sons.

-Oscar: Well tomorrow, bring Charlie and me some Pepperidge Farms Hearty White bread in the morning.
+Oscar: Tomorrow, bring Charlie and me some Pepperidge Farms Hearty White bread in the morning.

 Charlie: Yeah, Bernard, I would prefer the bread; we get the wildlife food in the afternoon from another group of retirees.

 Bernard: Ok, I will, sorry you guys.

-Charlie: Oh, Bernard does not tell Elizabeth or anyone you spoke to us, because they may not let you come back to the park.
+Charlie: Oh, Bernard, do not tell Elizabeth or anyone you spoke to us because they may not let you come back to the park.